jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.DoubleExtensions.AreAnyBitsSet(thisdouble,Jcd.BitManipulation.BitMask).md

 ## DoubleExtensions.AreAnyBitsSet(this double, BitMask) Method

-Tests if any bits from the bitmask are set on an [System.Double](https://docs.microsoft.com/en-us/dotnet/api/System.Double 'System.Double').
+Tests if any bits from the bitmask are set on a [System.Double](https://docs.microsoft.com/en-us/dotnet/api/System.Double 'System.Double').

 ```csharp
 public static bool AreAnyBitsSet(this double data, Jcd.BitManipulation.BitMask bitmask);
 ```

 #### Parameters

 <a name='Jcd.BitManipulation.DoubleExtensions.AreAnyBitsSet(thisdouble,Jcd.BitManipulation.BitMask).data'></a>